 Attracting, Developing and Retaining Talent

 Setting rewarding career paths, offering educational opportunities and coaching are essential components of our approach to creating a dynamic and engaged workforce.
-We run numerous training and development programmes to equip our colleagues with the right skillsets to serve our customers and to realise our own full potential.
+We run numerous training and development programmes to equip our colleagues with the right skillsets to realise their own potential and to serve our customers better.

 Diversity and Inclusion

-We draw upon the diverse strengths, experiences and capabilities of our colleagues from close to 40 nationalities and different age groups.
+We draw upon the diverse strengths, experiences and capabilities of our colleagues from 38 nationalities and different age groups.
 This helps to enrich our knowledge and appreciation of each other and the markets in which we operate.
 It also enables us to be sensitive to the needs of our customers and to serve them more effectively.

-Women accounted for 61.9 per cent of our permanent employees as at the end of 2017 and 57.9 per cent of all the hires in 2017.
-Women held 36.4 per cent and 51.6 per cent of senior and middle management roles respectively.
-They also accounted for 40 per cent of department heads, who are Senior Management reporting directly to the Group CEO or a Country CEO.
+Women accounted for 61.4 per cent of our permanent colleagues as at the end of 2018 and 57.1 per cent of all the hires in 2018.
+Women held 34.5 per cent and 51.8 per cent of senior and middle management roles respectively.
+They also accounted for 45 per cent of department heads, who are senior management reporting directly to the Group CEO or a Country CEO.

-Our diverse workforce extends beyond a mix of age and gender.
-The UOB Scan Hub – our nerve centre for checking, digitising and archiving of customer documents – employs people with autism or with hearing impairment, for their special abilities such as a sharp eye for detail, high levels of concentration and the ability to work methodically.
-These are specific skills which are very suitable for some of the functions at the UOB Scan Hub.
+Our diverse workforce extends beyond a mix of age and gender to include those with special abilities.
+The UOB Scan Hub – our nerve centre for digitising and archiving of customer documents – employs people with autism or deaf persons for their special abilities such as having a fine eye for detail, high levels of concentration and who are strong at methodical work processes.
+These specific skills are very suitable for a number of the functions at the UOB Scan Hub.

 Workplace Safety, Health and Well-being